 - arrange to visit you in the workplace to discuss your requirements further

 - provide you with a relationship manager who will advertise the vacancy if this is applicable and who will be your first point of contact in any communication

 - be able to map your job description(s) across to suitable Apprenticeship Standards and help you to landscape the learning your apprentice will need to become your ideal employee.
 In this way your business can close skills gaps and prepare for future trends

-- allocate an assessor who will be qualified, have appropriate and current experience in the work place, who will be local and who will make assessment of the standard of achievement of your apprentice.
+- allocate an apprenticeship tutor who will be qualified, have appropriate and current experience in the work place, who will be local and who will train, coach and assess your apprentice to the standard required to pass an end point assessment.
 You will be kept abreast of their progress.